Veterinary Care to Maximize Cattle Production

-- Wean calves—Separating calves completely from their mothers promotes a cessation of milk production in cows and restores the heat cycle.
+- Wean calves—Separating calves completely from their mothers promote a cessation of milk production in cows and restores the heat cycle.

-- Vaccinations—Creating a vaccination schedule that meets the needs of your herd will prevent costly disease and promote healthy reproduction.
+- Vaccinations—Creating a vaccination schedule that meets the needs of your herd will prevent costly diseases and promote healthy reproduction.

 In this part of the country, Sullivan Veterinary Clinic generally recommends the following: